-NEWLY ADMITTED STUDENTS: If you meet the above funding criteria for the J-1 visa and you wish to pursue that option, then you MUST e-mail the completed DS-2019 Student Request Form to the Davis IC at firstname.lastname@example.org to request a DS-2019 form (for the J-1 visa) instead of the I-20 form (for the F-1 visa).
+NEWLY ADMITTED STUDENTS: If you meet the above funding criteria for the J-1 visa and you wish to pursue that option, then you must request a DS-2019 when submitting your Application for a Visa Certificate to Davis IC.
+For more detailed information, please check page 2 (two) of the AVC.
 Students who do not submit the DS-2019 Student Request Form will automatically receive the I-20 form for the F-1 visa.

-CURRENT STUDENTS: Please request an appointment with Mladenka Tomasevic, Associate Director for International Students, to discuss your eligibility.
+CURRENT STUDENTS: Please request an appointment your international student advisor to discuss your eligibility.

 IMPORTANT: Before requesting a DS-2019 form for the J-1 visa, please read carefully about differences between F-1 and J-1 visa, such as the 2-year residency requirement, and mandatory health insurance and employment permission for J-2 dependents.

 U.S. Federal law requires both J-1 students and their dependents to carry health insurance throughout the period of their stay, including the time on Academic Training.
 Insurance MUST meet the minimum defined by U.S. federal law.

 J-1 Two Year Home Country Residency Requirement 212(e)

 Some J-1 visa holders are subject to the two-year home country residency requirement.
 This requirement will apply to you if:

 1. You receive any funding from the U.S. Government or your home country government.
 If this is the case, you will be automatically subjected to the two year home country residency requirement, regardless of whether your government requires that you obtain a J-1 or not.
 F-1 students with home country government funding are not subjected to such requirement.